Explicit Group Sparse Projection with Applications to Deep Learning and NMF: Weighted Grouped Sparse Projection

 \item $\spar_w(x) = 1$ if and only if $x$ is 1-sparse and its non-zero entry corresponds to (one of) the smallest entry of $w$.
 Therefore, a vector $x$ can be 1-sparse but have a low weighted sparsity $\spar_w(x)$ if the corresponding entry of $w$ is large.

-\item $||x||_w$ is a norm if and only if $w > 0$, which we do not require in this paper but use this notation for simplicity. \end{itemize}
+\item $\norm{Wx}_1$ is a norm if and only if $w > 0$, which we do not require in this paper but use this notation for simplicity. \end{itemize}

 This notion of weighted sparsity allows to give more or less importance to the entries of $x$ to measure its sparsity.
 For example, having $w(j) = 0$ means that there is no need for $x(j)$ to be sparse (that is, close or equal to zero) as it is not taken into account in $\spar_w(x)$, while taking $w(j)$ large will enforce $x(j)$ to be (close to) zero if $\spar_w(x)$ is large (that is, close to one).
+In the remainder of this paper, we will say that a vector $x$ is $w$-sparse if it has a large weighted sparsity $\spar_w(x)$.
+The following example provides a potential application of projecting a set of vectors onto $w$-sparse vectors.